JM-Yacho/3310-Group/README.md

 ## To add files you've been working on to github

-- Use `git add .` to add all changed files.
+1. `git add .` to add all changed files.
 The period means 'all'.

-- `git commit -m "<msg>"` to solidify the changes.
+2. `git commit -m "<msg>"` to solidify the changes.

-- `git pull` to update your branch with the master branch (you will still have your changes).
+3. `git pull` to update your branch with the master branch (you will still have your changes).

-- `git push origin <branch>` to send the changes to github (never the master branch).
+4. `git push origin <branch>` to send the changes to github (never the master branch).